Torsion subgroups of small cancellation groups: Proof of Theorem

-\begin{proof}[Proof of Theorem \ref{thm:tA}] $Cayley(G,X,R)$ is a \cftfs complex.
+\begin{proof}[Proof of Theorem \ref{thm:tA}] Let $Cayley(G,X,R)$ be either a \cttss, a \cftfs or a \css complex.
 Assume that $H$ is a torsion subgroup of $G$.
-The action of the group $G$ on itself is free, therefore its action on the $0$-skeleton of the Cayley complex is free.
+The action of the group $G$ on the $0$-skeleton of the Cayley complex is free.
 As the $1$-skeleton of $Cayley(G,X,R)$ is a directed graph, the action of $G$ on the $1$-skeleton is free.
 This property is inherited by any subgroup of $G$, in particular $H$.
-Since $H$ is a torsion group, then by Theorem \ref{hueth3} each of its elements is conjugate to a root of some relator.
-Obviously a root of a relator fixes the $2$-cell corresponding to this relator in the Cayley complex, therefore action of $H$ on $Cayley(G,X,R)$ is locally elliptic.
-Thus, by Theorem \ref{thm:tB} $H$ has a global fixed point, which is a point in the interior of some $2$-cell $C$ of $Cayley(G,X,R)$.
+Since $H$ is a torsion group, by Theorem \ref{hueth3} each of its elements is conjugate to a root of some relator.
+Obviously, a root of a relator fixes the $2$-cell corresponding to this relator in the Cayley complex, therefore the action of $H$ on $Cayley(G,X,R)$ is locally elliptic.
+It follows from Theorem \ref{thm:tB} that $H$ is a finite cyclic group. \end{proof}